 - Elfin MR5 (Stan Keen): New to John Walker 1972, but he quickly replaced it with a Matich A50.
 Sold to Stan Keen and fitted with a Ford V8 later in the 1972 season, but not raced after October 1973.
 Sold to Peter "Chris" Middleton 1977, and raced in the 1978 Australian Internationals, and in the 1978 and 1979 Australian national seasons.
 Sold to Tony Parkinson 1979, then to Mike Adams 1981.
 It was then rebodied by Elfin, renamed 815, and raced by Mike Trengove and by Adams in 1981 and 1982.
 Sold to Paul Trevethan, then to Peter Brennan (Melbourne, Victoria) in the mid-1980s who restored it to original specification, and fitted a flat plane crank Repco Holden engine.
 To David Doubtfire in 1991, then to Max Floreani in 1996, and raced by Tony Floreani in historics up to 2013.

 - Elfin 600B/E (Larry Perkins): New in January 1971 to Garry Campbell (Sydney, New South Wales) and raced in Australian F2 in 1971, using a Ford twin cam engine.
 For the Tasman series in early 1972, the car was fitted with a 2-litre Waggott TC4V engine which had been acquired from the estate of Glyn Scott.
 It was then taken to Japan for the JAF GP in May 1972, where it was fitted with Leo Geoghegan's Waggott engine and was raced that weekend by Geoghegan.
 It was then returned to F2 specification and raced by Larry Perkins in the 1972 F2 series.
-The Elfin Register records this car going to Damon Beck in NSW for 1973, and later owned by Bob Muir and Peter Clark.
-By 2002, it was with Peter Clark, and was sold by him via Barry Johnson to Geoff Russell.
+The Elfin Register records this car going to Damon Beck in NSW for 1973, and later owned by Bob Muir and Peter Clarke.
+By 2002, it was with Peter Clark, and was sold by him via Harry Galloway to Geoff Russell.
+At that time the car was dismantled and in storage at Galloway’s workshop at Little Hartley in New South Wales.
 In 2023, Russell was restoring the car to Ford twin cam form.

 - McLaren M4A [M4A/1] (Ken Hastings): Entered by Bruce McLaren Motor Racing for Bruce McLaren in F2 in 1967.
 Sold to Jim Palmer (NZ) 1968, then to Tony Osborne's Argo Racing in Australia July 1968, driven by Peter Macrow in 1968 and then Alfredo Costanzo from 1968 to 1971.
 To Ken Hastings mid-1971, who swapped the FVA for a Ford twin-cam for 1972, and the to John Sheppard August 1973.
 Fitted with a 1300cc Toyota Corolla engine by Geoff Kennett 1974.
 Later Tony Armstrong (Victoria, Australia) in November 1982 and rebuilt around 1985.
 At Christie's Melbourne auction 1990 where it was sold to Art Valdez (Torrance, CA).
 It remained in Valdez' collection for many years, until sold to a UK consortium in 2017.